The Pendlebury Centre is one of three Pupil Referral Units (PRUs) for secondary aged students in Stockport.

 The Centre also acts as a base for the Secondary Jigsaw team (Community CAMHS), the Education of Sick Children team (ESC) and has a specialist Tier 3 provision called Cedars.
 As a result, the Centre supports around 600 students per academic year.

-The Pendlebury Centre is proud to have had four consecutive ‘Outstanding’ judgements from Ofsted, the most recent in March 2013 – this being a reflection of the commitment and expertise of its staff in working with young people to go some way in overcoming complex issues and difficult situations.
+The Pendlebury Centre is proud to have had five consecutive ‘Outstanding’ judgements from Ofsted, the most recent in January 2017 – this being a reflection of the commitment and expertise of its staff in working with young people to go some way in overcoming complex issues and difficult situations.

 Aims & Ethos

 The Pendlebury Centre aims to provide for students, a supportive, consistent educational environment which promotes positive mental health alongside academic achievement – whilst developing social skills, independence, self-motivation and respect for others.

 The Pendlebury Centre provides a personalised learning experience which will secure a students’ successful reintegration / transition into an appropriate educational provision, and in turn help equip them with the skills to

 The Centre’s ‘Mission Statement’ is summarised as ‘The Five PCs’:

 - Positive Contribution